 - There have been any additions or changes to prescribed medication, or

 - You have been involved in an incident with the police, or

 - You have an outstanding court action, or

 - You have received a conviction or penalty.

 A second Nationally Coordinated Criminal History Check will be performed before the day of your enlistment or appointment.

 What to expect

 - The Enlistment or Appointment Ceremony

-At the conclusion of the ceremony you will head straight to Initial Military Training to start your fulfilling new life with the Air Force.
+At the conclusion of the ceremony you will head straight to Initial Military Training to start your fulfilling new life with the Australian Defence Force.